 Figure \ref{fig:Adam_Nonlocal_theta} shows the convergence of \(\theta\).
 For a higher learning rate (\(\alpha = 0.1\)), convergence is rapid, with different combinations of \(\beta_1\) and \(\beta_2\) reaching a stable value in fewer steps.
 However, for configurations with \(\beta_1 = 0.9\), although convergence occurs more quickly, there are small oscillations, making the process slightly more unstable before reaching the minimum value.
 These oscillations are reduced when the learning rate is lowered to \(\alpha = 0.01\).
 When the learning rate is lower, convergence is slower and more stable, with subtle differences in behavior between various parameter settings.

-When compared to the discrete Adam model, the nonlocal continuous model is nearly identical at lower learning rates.
-However, for a learning rate of \(0.1\), slight differences can be observed: initially, for \(\beta_1 = 0.0\), the continuous model diverges slightly, and for \(\beta_1 = 0.9\), the peak is marginally higher than in the simulated discrete case.
-Nonetheless, these differences are minimal.
-As the learning rate decreases, both methods become almost exactly the same.

 Figure \ref{fig:Adam_Nonlocal_M} highlights the evolution of the first moment \(m(t)\).
 For a learning rate of \(\alpha = 0.1\), \(m(t)\) demonstrates a more pronounced oscillatory behavior before stabilizing around zero.
 When compared to the standard Adam optimizer's convergence of the first moment \(m_k\), both the nonlocal and standard Adam models show identical initial oscillatory patterns.